 Registration and Forms:

-To register as a silent auction designer (table top tree or wreath) or live auction designer (large tree) fill out the appropriate forms below, or pick one up at the office located at 500 S. Lamborn.
-Monday-Friday 8:00 a.m. – 5:00 p.m.
+To register as a silent auction designer (table top tree/wreath/artwork) or live auction designer (large tree) fill out the appropriate form(s) below.

 Trees and Wreaths Pick-Up Dates

 Intermountain will provide a 3-foot unlit artificial tree or 24” wreath.
 Pick up your tree and/or wreath at